Lady and Red by Chris Green

 Lady realises she now has an existential issue.
-She has always found Red’s information to be reliable and if he says that Belvedere Heights is nothing but an illusion then it is nothing but an illusion.
+She has always found Red’s information to be reliable and if he says that Peregrine Heights is nothing but an illusion then it is nothing but an illusion.
 But, therein lies the rub.
-If she stops believing in the substantial nature of Belvedere Heights, then she will not be able to get out.
-It occurs to her, not for the first time, that Red probably has not through normal channels left the building in years.
+If she stops believing in the substantial nature of Peregrine Heights, then she will not be able to get out.
+It occurs to her, not for the first time, that Red probably has not, through normal channels, left the building in years.

 Lady goes into the hallway.
 The door through which she came, and more recently Black came, is no longer there.
 How is this possible?
 Whatever the explanation there must have been a way in.
 She has not always been here in this space.
-She has through belief or otherwise come and gone many times.
-Many many times.
+She has, through belief or otherwise, come and gone many times.
 Nothing inside has changed.
 She goes into the westerly facing room.
 Red is still attending to the parrots.
 He has that look of detachment that she has become used to.
 He does not want a conversation.
-He feels he has said what he wanted to say and that is the end of the matter.
+He feels he has said all he wanted to say.
 Lady goes over to the window that looks out on to the city with the hills in the distance.
-The tall buildings and the blue hills look real enough, but might they too be an illusion to support the illusion of Belvedere Heights.
+The tall buildings and the blue hills look real enough, but might they too be an illusion to support the illusion of Peregrine Heights.

 It takes Lady a while to get used to the idea of isolation.
 Rather than fight against it, she remembers learning long ago that the healthiest option in adverse circumstances like this is to go with the flow.
 Silence those voices that vex the spirit and nurture that peace that lies within the heart.
 This is a time for quiet contemplation.
-Besides, situations can change, in fact, in life change is the only certainty.
+Besides, situations can change.
+In fact, change is the only certainty.

-‘GPS is unable to detect Belvedere Heights anyway,’ says Red.
+‘GPS is unable to detect Peregrine Heights anyway,’ says Red.

 ‘Ah yes.
 Of course.
 I see,’ says Gold.
 ‘Anyway, the threat that Dodge has come up with acts in an entirely random way.
 But, here’s the killer.
 It also gathers up any virus, worm or trojan it encounters along the way and adds them to the blend to increase its potency.
 One by one the satellites have gone down.
 There appears to be no defence against the attack.’

-‘There are, or there were thirty one operational satellites.
+‘There are, or there were ninety-one operational satellites.
 To take out the entire network is no mean feat,’ says Silver.

 ‘Now, clearly the objective is to go back to last week and liquidate Dodge before he has done any of this,’ says Gold.
 ‘The problem is that without GPS we have no idea where he is.’